Hang Clean Muscles Worked & How To Hang Clean (Form Trick & Rule Of 3)

 Hang clean complex—hang clean complex is an integration of the different clean components such as the clean pulls, jerks and front squats which are all added.
 This allows the lifter to not only increase volume, but address any weaknesses and strength limitations that they may have.

 Hang clean high pull—this type of hang clean forgoes the turning over the barbell in the squat position for the catch.
-As a result, it is less stressful to the shoulders and wrists making it a good alternative for those who have shoulder and wrist injuries but are still wanting to train—using wrist wraps will also help support the wrists in these situations.
+Consequently, it puts less strain on the shoulders and wrists, making it a viable option for individuals with shoulder and wrist injuries who still want to train.
+Using wrist wraps can also provide additional support to the wrists in such cases.

-Pulling derivatives such as hang clean high pull that omit the catch phase have been shown to increase vertical jumping capabilities in comparison to catching derivatives such as hang power clean.5
+Pulling derivatives such as hang clean high pull that omit the catch phase have been shown to increase vertical jumping capabilities in comparison to catching derivatives such as hang power clean.23

 How To Program Hang Cleans Into Your Workout Routine With the Rule of 3 Trick